List of It's Always Sunny in Philadelphia characters: The Waitress

-The Waitress (Mary Elizabeth Ellis) is the most frequently recurring character outside of The Gang.
-Introduced in the first episode, "The Gang Gets Racist," as the object of Charlie's affections, she works at a coffee shop near Paddy's.
-She has absolutely no interest in Charlie but has managed to sleep with Charlie in season 12 "Dennis' Double Life" and has also slept with Frank and Dennis.
+The Waitress (Mary Elizabeth Ellis) is the most frequently recurring character outside of the gang.
+Introduced in the first episode, "The Gang Gets Racist", as the object of Charlie's affections, she works at a coffee shop near Paddy's.
+She has absolutely no interest in Charlie but does have sex with him in season 12 "Dennis' Double Life" and has also slept with Frank and Dennis.
 She harbors an unrequited crush on Dennis, who slept with her in the episode "Charlie Has Cancer".
 Attempting to make Dennis jealous, she "banged" Frank in "Mac Bangs Dennis' Mom" and grinds on a homeless man in "The Gang Dances Their Asses Off".
 She nearly has relations with Mac in "Mac's Banging the Waitress".